Album This song officially appears on the Rubber Soul (UK Mono) LP.

 Background and inspiration

-“You Won’t See Me” is about a crisis in McCartney’s relationship with his then girlfriend, Jane Asher.
-Four years younger than McCartney, Asher was approaching twenty and no longer willing to adhere to his wish that she stay at home and put his interests first.
-In late 1965, while the Beatles were recording the album Rubber Soul in London, she had accepted an offer to appear in a stage production at the Bristol Old Vic theatre.
-After a heated argument, the couple had briefly ended the relationship.
-When he then attempted to telephone her in Bristol, Asher rejected him by not returning his calls.
+“You Won’t See Me” is about a crisis in McCartney’s relationship with girlfriend Jane Asher, who was refusing to comply with McCartney’s wishes that she stay at home and put his interests first.
+She had accepted an offer to appear in a stage production at the Bristol Old Vic theatre in 1965, while the Beatles were recording Rubber Soul.
+McCartney attempted to telephone her in Bristol, but she rejected him by not returning his calls.
 McCartney later said that it was “shattering to be without her”.

-Since 1963, McCartney had lived at the Asher family home, on Wimpole Street in central London.
-He recalled writing the song in the family music room, in the basement of the house.
-He said that the composition originated from “a two-note progression that I had very high on the first two strings of the guitar: the E and B strings”, which he developed by playing descending semitones on the B string while letting the top string ring out.
+McCartney had lived in the Asher family home at Wimpole Street in central London since 1963.
+He recalled writing the song in the family music room in the basement of the house.
+His composition originated from “a two-note progression that I had very high on the first two strings of the guitar: the E and B strings”.
+He developed this by playing descending semitones on the B string while letting the top string ring out.
 He described the song as “very Motown-flavoured” with a “James Jamerson feel”.
-He drew musical inspiration for the composition from the Four Tops’ “It’s the Same Old Song”, which was a hit single in the UK in late 1965.
+He drew musical inspiration for the composition from the Four Tops’ UK hit single “It’s the Same Old Song” (1965).

 Recording